hauselin/ollama-r/README.md

 library(ollamar)

 test_connection()  # test connection to Ollama server
-# if you see Ollama local server running, it's working
+# if you see "Ollama local server not running or wrong server," Ollama app/server isn't running

 # generate a response/text based on a prompt; returns an httr2 response by default
 resp <- generate("llama3.1", "tell me a 5-word story")